Butterfly McQueen: Gone with the Wind

+Other films

 She had an uncredited bit part as a sales assistant in The Women (1939), filmed after Gone with the Wind but released before it.
 She also played Butterfly, Rochester's niece and Mary Livingstone's maid, in Jack Benny's radio program in the 1940s.
 She appeared in an uncredited role in Mildred Pierce (1945) and played a supporting role in Duel in the Sun (1946).
 By 1947, she had grown tired of the ethnic stereotypes she was required to play and ended her film career.
 During World War II, McQueen frequently appeared as a comedian on the Armed Forces Radio Service broadcast Jubilee.
 Many of these broadcasts are available on the Internet Archive.

-From 1950 until 1952, she was featured (and briefly reunited with fellow Gone With the Wind actor Hattie McDaniel, who appeared in the first six episodes before withdrawing due to illness) in another racially stereotyped role on the television series Beulah, in which she played Beulah's friend Oriole, a character originated on radio by Ruby Dandridge, who took over the TV role from McQueen in 1952–53.
+From 1950 until 1952, she was featured (and briefly reunited with fellow Gone With the Wind actress Hattie McDaniel, who appeared in the first six episodes before withdrawing due to illness) in another racially stereotyped role on the television series Beulah, in which she played Beulah's friend Oriole, a character originated on radio by Ruby Dandridge, who took over the TV role from McQueen in 1952–53.
 In 1964 she starred alongside Marion Marlowe in the Off-Broadway commercial flop, The Athenian Touch.
 In a lighter moment, she appeared in a 1969 episode of The Dating Game.

 McQueen was in the original version of the stage musical The Wiz when it debuted in Baltimore, Maryland, in 1974.
 She played the Queen of the Field Mice, a character from the original L. Frank Baum novel The Wonderful Wizard of Oz.
 However, when the show was revised prior to going to Broadway, McQueen's role was cut.

 Offers for acting roles began to dry up around this time, and she devoted herself to other pursuits including political study.
 She received a bachelor's degree in political science from City College of New York in 1975, aged 64.
 McQueen played the character of Aunt Thelma, a fairy godmother, in the ABC Weekend Special episode "The Seven Wishes of Joanna Peabody" (1978) and the ABC Afterschool Special episode "Seven Wishes of a Rich Kid" (1979); her performance in the latter earned her a Daytime Emmy Award for Outstanding Individual Achievement in Children's Programming.

 Her final feature film role was in The Mosquito Coast (1986).
-Her final appearance was in the TV movie Polly, a reimagining of the Pollyanna story with a Black cast.
+Her final appearance was in the TV movie Polly, a reimagining of the Pollyanna story with a black cast.